ibm-datapower/datapower-tutorials/README.md

 ### Bonus Round: Resiliency test

-So developing and deploying and API is good and all but it doesn't showcase the reason why you've gone to the trouble of deploying the gateway as a container managed by a container orchestrator such as OpenShift.
+Developing and deploying and API is good and all but it doesn't showcase the reason why you've gone to the trouble of deploying the gateway as a container managed by a container orchestrator such as OpenShift.

 In this section, you will forcefully remove the gateway container and find that OpenShift will schedule a new container on the Pod, mount the configuration and API definitions of our previous container into the new one, and make the API available with very little down-time.

  On your docker host, find the datapower image with: